SercoSPA/CLEOPE/Trials/readme.md

 <img src="https://www.copernicus.eu/sites/default/files/styles/servicecards_icon_hover/public/2018-10/Atmosphere-hover.png?itok=rc5-OANv" width="100" height="100" />

 ONDA provides access to data and tools related to the Copernicus Atmosphere Monitoring Services with an extensive catalogue of products coming from a variety of sources.
 These products are released in the form of maps and charts, being an ensemble of air quality models processed by diverse data centres. <br>
 The CAMS oriented trial notebook is an interactive tool aimed at data visualisation of _Analysis_ _Surface Fields_ products, powered by ENS.
-Users can interactively choose a period of interest and a sampling frequency within it (i.e. days, weeks or months) and visualise the interactive global layers of nitrogen dioxide, carbon monixide, sulfure dioxide, methane, ethane, propane, isoprene, hydrogen peroxide, formaldehyde, nitric acid, nitrogen monoxide, hydroxide and peroxyacyl nitrates.
+Users can interactively choose a period of interest and a sampling frequency within it (i.e. days, weeks or months) and visualise the interactive global layers of nitrogen dioxide, carbon monixide, sulfure dioxide, methane, ethane, propane, isoprene, hydrogen peroxide, formaldehyde, nitric acid, nitrogen monoxide, hydroxide and peroxyacyl nitrates.<br>
+By default this example notebook is powered by ENS.

 ## CMEMS trial notebook
 <a id="cmems"></a>